concrete-security/ratls/node/README.md

 | `@ratls-node/linux-arm64-musl` | Linux ARM64 (musl/Alpine) |
 | `@ratls-node/win32-x64-msvc` | Windows x64 |

-## HTTP Stack & Streaming

-- Uses Hyper (HTTP/1.1) over the RA-TLS transport, so request/response framing and chunked encoding are handled by a well-tested library instead of custom parsing.
-- Low-level streaming (`stream_read`) respects an optional `maxBytes` hint (default 8192) when splitting incoming chunks, useful for bounded reads or SSE-style consumption.

 ## How It Works

 1. **Direct TCP Connection** - Connects directly to the TEE endpoint (no proxy needed)